top of page

 Full Seal End (FSE)

 FSE - Full Seal End cartons are made to run at high volumes on high-speed packaging equipment.
-They are usually erected, filled and closed fully automatically, The closures panels for top and bottom are fully overlapped, and when glued, give these boxes good reinforcement and the ability to handle a heavier load capacity.
-This style of box is most commonly used for fast moving consumer goods.
+They are usually erected, filled and closed fully automatically.
+The closure panels for top and bottom are fully overlapped, and when glued, give these boxes good reinforcement and the ability to handle a heavier load capacity.
+This style of box is most commonly used for fast-moving consumer goods.

 Key features